chrislo27/RhythmHeavenRemixEditor/docs/README.md

 The **time signature** tool is new in RHRE3.
 You can change the time signature mid-remix as a value over 4 (that is, everything is in X/4 time).
-If you are fluent with music theory, you will use this tool to your advantage to create measures so your patterns sound correct.
-You can only place this on whole beats.
+If you are fluent with music theory, you will use this tool to your advantage to create measures so your patterns don't sound "off".
+You can only place this on whole, non-negative beats.

 # Tapalong
 The tapalong menu is recurring from RHRE2, this time it is inline with the